Your salmon supplier

 SEA LICE

 Treatment of the fish against sea lice or against pathogens require approval by veterinarian or aqua medicine expert.
 For some treatments the fish fastens ahead of the treatment.
 This is to activate and strengthen the inherent resilience of the fish.
 As a carnivore animal, salmon can fasten for long periods of time.
-In farming however, fasting is only used when deemed strictly necessary.
-We carefully assess sufficient fasting time for fish before handling and harvest to ensure that fish welfare is not at risk when adhering to customer requirements, and not compromising fish health or welfare.
+In farming however, fasting is only used when deemed strictly necessary and under veterinary’s advice.
+We try to avoid repeated fasting and carefully assess sufficient fasting time for fish before handling and harvest to ensure that fish welfare is not at risk when adhering to customer requirements, and not compromising fish health or welfare.
+All fasting periods are registered.

-If treatment is needed, we will select treatment that is both efficient and gentle to the fish.
-The use of laser against sea lice is spreading as it reduces the sea lice pressure significantly and does not stress the fish.
+If treatment is needed, we will select treatment that is both efficient and gentle to the fish and we`ll always consider any environmental impact.
+By alternating different methods, we minimize the risk of driving resistance to a specific treatment.
+The use of laser against sea lice is spreading as it reduces the sea lice pressure significantly and does not stress the fish or harm their welfare.
 In-feed treatment is also gentle to the fish but may lead to sea lice developing resistance and can also have environmental impacts.
 In-bath medical treatment will both stress the fish and may lead to sea lice developing resistance, and the water must be properly disposed.

 Also, hydrogen peroxide is used, which requires handling of the fish, but the active ingredient is quickly broken down into water and oxygen and hence have very limited environmental impacts.
 Non-medical measures include various treatment with fresh water and sea water where the physical treatment will stress the fish.